 S.1.1.
 Primary Elements, General. - A meter shall be equipped with a primary indicating element and may also be equipped with a primary recording element.
 If the meter indicates directly and/or is equipped to record, the meter shall indicate and/or record its measurements in terms of percent moisture content, wet basis.
 Subdivisions of this unit shall be in terms of decimal subdivisions (not fractions).
 If the meter indicates in the conventional scale and requires conversion or correction tables, the resulting values after use of such tables shall be in terms of percent moisture content, wet basis.
+Subdivisions of this unit shall be in terms of generation tables, the resulting values after use of such tables shall be in terms of percent moisture content, wet basis.
 Subdivisions of this unit shall be in terms of decimal subdivisions (not fractions).